 You’ll trade savory rolls for a sweet dessert with this recipe!
 The rolls are filled with irresistible chocolate and a sprinkle of sugar on top, truly magical!

 Meatballs are another popular potluck food item.
-Instead of bringing a slow cooker full of meatballs, you have to make these meatball mummies for your Halloween potluck.
+Instead of sharing a slow cooker full of meatballs, you have to make these meatball mummies for your Halloween potluck.

 To make things easy you’ll want to use frozen meatballs and store-bought crescent roll dough.
-Wrap the meatballs with the dough and add marinara and olive eyes for a clever mummified snack!
+Wrap the meatballs with the dough and add marinara sauce and sliced olives to create the eyes for a clever mummified snack!

-Instead of the single serving cups we talked about earlier, you could make a big bowl to share with a crowd.
+Instead of the taco dip cups we talked about earlier, you could make a big bowl to share with a crowd.
 This taco dip has a few different ingredients that make it unique.

-Besides the beautiful layers and delicious flavors, the design will definitely stand out.
-The spider web is creatively made from sour cream.
-Add a few artificial spiders to your dip to really enhance the spooky ambiance.
+Besides the beautiful layers and delicious flavors, the design will stand out.
+The spider web is creatively made from sour cream and you can even add a few artificial spiders to your dip to enhance the spooky ambiance.

-Lastly, we’re sharing another spooky treat, zombie finger cookies!
-These are quite realistic looking so this is another recipe that you might want to save for older kids or an adult only party!
+We’re sharing another spooky treat, zombie finger cookies!
+These are quite realistic looking so this is another recipe that you might want to save for older kids or an adult-only party!

 The cookies are made from a simple sugar cooker recipe.
-They come to life with the decorating techniques.
-Follow the recipe and tutorial and you too can achieve this amazingly freaky treat.
+They come to life with the decorating techniques so be sure to follow the recipe and tutorial so that you too can achieve this amazingly freaky treat.

 Black and orange cookies would make a great addition to any Halloween potluck.
 While their spooky colors will stand out on the food table, it’s the flavor that will make a lasting impression.